 Cowles Mountain is located in Mission Trails Regional Park in the north part of San Diego and is easily one of the most popular trails in the city.
-I know the title makes this seem like some great feat but the mountain is only around 1600 feet.
-I just hoped to immediately capture your attention with that title that makes the feat seem epic.
-Anyways, hiking Cowles Mountain in San Diego is a great way to spend a couple hours.
-The hike provides a nice workout, lots of plant and possibly wild life and a amazing vista of the city of San Diego.
-In that regard I recommend it highly if you live in the area or are just visiting.
+I know the title makes this seem like some great feat, but Cowles Mountain is only around 1,600 feet tall, so it is not incredibly challenging.
+That being said, hiking Cowles Mountain in San Diego is a great way to spend a couple of hours.
+The hike provides an excellent workout, lots of plants, and possibly wildlife, and fantastic views of the city of San Diego.
+In that regard, I recommend it highly if you live in the area or are just visiting.
 Here is all the information.

-The hike itself follows a worn dirt path that is well kept up and starts to climb from the very begining.
-Since the hike is 900 feet in elevation in 1.5 miles it does climb very steadily the entire time.
-It is not hard though if you pace yourself and take your time.
-Also, if it is hot make sure you bring plenty of water as there is relatively no escape from the sun.
+The hike follows a worn dirt path that is well kept up and starts to climb from the very beginning.
+Since the hike is 900 feet in elevation in 1.5 miles, it does climb steadily the entire time.
+It is not hard, though, if you pace yourself and take your time.

 The trail can be a little misleading at times as it looks like many people have made their own way as the trail often splits into 3 or 4 traveled paths.
-Don’t worry though as all paths seem to lead to the same place.
-As you continue the climb the views get better and better until topping out at the summit.
+Don’t worry, all paths seem to lead to the same place.
+As you continue the climb, the views get better and better until topping out at the summit.
 It took us about 45 minutes to make it up.

-After that we headed back down.
-The whole trip only took about an hour and a half and that was with a lot of time spent looking around at the top.
-The hike itself is a good work out and I would recommend it to almost anyone, the summit views will make you glad that you did.
-Check out the rest of the pictures and directions to the parking lot below.
+After hanging out at the summit, we headed back down.
+The whole trip only took about an hour and a half, and that was with a lot of time spent looking around at the top.
+The hike is a good workout, and I would recommend it to almost anyone; the summit views will make you glad you did.
 Let me know if you have climbed this mountain and liked it as much as me.